anthem001/image-flipper/README.md

 # image-flipper
 =============

-Takes a structured set of HTML and creates a rotating image with text and paging <strikeout>utilizing JQuery.
+Takes a structured set of HTML and creates a rotating image with text and paging in pure JavaScript (look Ma!
+No JQuery) Add flipper.js to the bottom of your page:

-First reference JQuery:

-    <script language="JavaScript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.7.2/jquery.min.js"></script></strikeout>

-Then the flipper js:

     <script language="JavaScript" src="js/flipper.js"></script>

-Then the stylesheet (or use your own):
+Then the stylesheet in the head (or use your own):

     <link rel="stylesheet" href="css/flipper.css"/>